tonetheman/raytracinginoneweekend/README.md

 ## ray tracing in WASM (on a weekend)

+- timing is worse in chrome vs firefox
+    - firefox finishing in 50% of the time
+    - windows vs chromebook does not seem to matter

 - timing is 18-19 seconds for 200 scan lines

 - added missing constant for floats